Osteopathy smooth y Biodynamics

 What is sciatica?

-Sciatica is characterised by a stabbing pain which originates in the lower back and can be extended by the legfollowing the course of the sciatic nerve.
-This pain results from pressure or irritation nerve damage, and during pregnancy, is often caused by a combination of factors such as weight gain, changes in posture, and pressure from the expanding uterus.
+Sciatica is characterised by a shooting pain that originates in the lower back and may spread down the leg, following the course of the sciatic nerve.
+This pain results from pressure or irritation of the nerve, and during pregnancy is often caused by a combination of factors such as weight gain, changes in posture, and pressure from the expanding uterus.

-Sciatica is not a medical condition on its own, but a symptom of another problem, usually related to the compression or irritation of the sciatic nerve.
-This nerve is the longest nerve in the body, starting in the lower back, running down the buttocks and extending to the legs and feet.
+Sciatica is not a medical condition in itself, but a symptom of another problem, usually related to compression or irritation of the sciatic nerve.
+This nerve is the longest nerve in the body, starting in the lower back, running down the buttocks and extending into the legs and feet.

 When does sciatica start in pregnancy?

-Sciatica in pregnancy may start at different times, but it is more common during the second and third trimester.
+Sciatica in pregnancy can start at different times, but is most common during the second and third trimester.
 This is due to several factors related to the physical and hormonal changes that occur during pregnancy.

 Second quarter